ENCODE-DCC/atac-seq-pipeline/docs/input.md

     // Any read that matches with this reg-ex pattern will be removed from outputs "atac.regex_filter_reads" : "chrM",

-    // Subsample reads
+    // Subsample reads (0: no subsampling)
     // Subsampled reads will be used for all downsteam analyses including peak-calling "atac.subsample_reads" : 0,

     // Cross-correlation analysis
     "atac.enable_xcor" : false,

-    // Subsample reads for cross-corr. analysis only
+    // Subsample reads for cross-corr. analysis only (0: no subsampling)
     // Subsampled reads will be used for cross-corr. analysis only "atac.xcor_subsample_reads" : 25000000,